Become a Social Worker in Alaska

 Alaska Social Worker Organizations

-There are countless local and national associations and organizations with goals to promote, develop and protect the practice of social work and social workers.
+There are countless local and national associations and organizations that promote, develop, and protect the practice of social work and social workers.
 Better social work means better solutions for issues such as welfare, child welfare, elderly welfare, health care reform, and other issues affecting disadvantaged people in Alaska and beyond.

-• National Association of Social Workers (NASW), Alaska chapter: This chapter is committed to promoting the social work profession, advancing social work practice, shaping public policy, advocating to enhance the well-being of individuals, families and communities in Alaska while promoting social justice.
+• National Association of Social Workers (NASW), Alaska chapter: This chapter is committed to promoting the social work profession, advancing social work practice, shaping public policy, and advocating to enhance the well-being of individuals, families, and communities in Alaska while promoting social justice.

-• The Alaska Community Foundation: Established in 1995 to cultivate, celebrate and sustain all forms of philanthropy to strengthen Alaska’s communities.
-They connect people who care with causes that matter by encouraging and nurturing philanthropy through building and managing permanent endowments, convening stakeholders and working with partners to strengthen Alaskan communities.
+• The Alaska Community Foundation: Established in 1995 to cultivate, celebrate, and sustain all forms of philanthropy to strengthen Alaska’s communities.
+They connect people who care with causes that matter by encouraging and nurturing philanthropy through the creation and management of permanent endowments, convening stakeholders, and working with partners to strengthen Alaskan communities.

 Alaska Social Work FAQs